 Online classes happen anytime, anywhere!
-As long as you have stable internet connection, you can start your classes whenever you please.
+As long as you have a stable internet connection, you can start your classes whenever you please.
 Online classes don’t follow regular school hours, giving students more freedom to schedule their day as they please.
 Online classes are similar to traditional classes, however, in that they both have teachers who conduct online classes (via streaming) over subjects of his or her expertise.

 Online senior high school generally comes out to be much cheaper than traditional senior high school.
 This is because you won’t have to pay for expenses such as clinic fees, laboratory fees, miscellaneous fees, and other overhead charges.
 You also won’t need to pay for books, uniforms, baon, and commuting fare or gas going to school!

 In a traditional school setting, the pace is pre-determined usually by the teacher or the school months in advance through a lesson plan.
 What’s difficult about this is that assumes that all students learn at the same pace.
 Online learning provides students with much more flexibility in this regard.
-Online senior high school let’s students go through the material on their own time, at whatever time of the day they choose, and they can also decide how quickly or slowly they go through it.
-This allows them to absorb more difficult topics more thoroughly and to breeze through course material they find easy.
+Online senior high school lets students go through the material on their own time, at whatever time of the day they choose, and they can also decide how quickly or slowly they go through it.
+This allows them to absorb difficult topics more thoroughly and to breeze through course materials they find easy.
 Because of this, there really isn’t a set number of days as to how long a school year will last in an online senior high school.
 While we do have140-days in one semester, how quickly you go through the material in one semester is entirely up to you.

-Traditional school organization and practices, especially in high schools, often discourage parents from becoming involved.
+Traditional school organizations and practices, especially in high schools, often discourage parents from becoming involved.
 For instance, many parents are unlikely to attend school events or volunteer at their child’s school.
 This is because it usually happens on weekdays during office hours when working parents are unable to leave their offices.
 There’s also the obvious physical distance as parents cannot actually see how their children perform during their daily lives at school.

 As online learning happens at home, it adds engagement from the parents.
 Parents basically control their child’s learning environment, building a physical space intended for studying and encouraging them in the absence of daily face-to-face interactions.
 The role of a parent then becomes more crucial in an online learning environment.
-While an instructor or a teacher serves as guiding forces in a particular subject matter, parents know when to lean in and out of their student’s experience.
+While an instructor or a teacher serve as guiding forces in a particular subject matter, parents know when to lean in and out of their student’s experience.